The pricing for Titanium is based on:

 - The ideal shape to make with this process is that of a mesh.
 It’s easy to design and delivers the best results

 - Titanium consists of 88-90% titanium, 5.5-6.75% aluminum, and 3.5-4.5% vanadium

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.

-Includes an unpolished Titanium sample.
+Includes a matte Titanium sample.